heiniglab/scPower/README.md

 runShiny()
 ```

-The shiny app is also available at the webpage [scpower] (scpower.helmholtz-muenchen.de) .
+The shiny app is also available at the webpage [scpower](scpower.helmholtz-muenchen.de) .

 ## Vignettes for introduction and for reproduction of paper plots